magento/devdocs/guides/v2.1/test/integration/integration_test_execution.md

 When making adjustments to the configuration, copy the default file to `dev/tests/integration/phpunit.xml` (again, without the `.dist` suffix) and make your changes there.
 That way your changes will not be overwritten during Magento upgrades.

 There are many settings in the file.
-This guide will only describes three common adjustments.
+This guide will only describe three common adjustments.
 Please refer to the [PHPUnit documentation] and the comments in the default file for more information on the available configuration settings.

 #### The TESTS_CLEANUP Constant